-3.2 Assessment Criteria
+3.1 Assessment Criteria

-3.2.1 Is the Plan Necessary to the Management of European Sites?
+3.1.1 Is the Plan Necessary to the Management of European Sites?

-The primary purpose of the Proposed Amendment is not the nature conservation management of the sites, but to update the Planning Scheme to facilitate the realignment of a section of Beckett Road from where it meets with Lehaunstown Lane to Junction H on Cherrywood Avenue and an amendment to the cross section of Beckett Road from Junction E to Junction G to include a two-way cycle track along the northern side of Beckett Road instead of a flow cycle track on either side of the road.
+The primary purpose of the Proposed Amendment is not the nature conservation management of the sites, but to update the Planning Scheme so as to align with Government Policy on housing and in particular to take cognisance of the updated ministerial guidance on car parking provision for apartment development.
 Therefore, the Proposed Amendment is not considered by the Habitats Directive to be directly connected with or necessary to the management of European designated sites.

-3.2.2 Elements of the Proposed Amendment with Potential to Give Rise to Effects
+3.1.2 Elements of the Proposed Amendment with Potential to Give Rise to Effects